How to Find an Apartment in Seattle?

 Another way to view rentals from a safe distance is to drive or take an Uber to potential buildings you’d like to live in and snap some shots of them.
 You can get a better feel for whether or not you’d be happy living in a place by seeing the building in person.
 This is also a great way to keep your search organized.
 You can make a folder on your phone to store all the photos of the apartments you’re considering in Seattle.

-Write down your priorities
+Write down your priorities for apartment hunting

 Since looking for housing during quarantine can be more stressful than usual, it’s helpful to make a list of priorities so you know exactly what you’re looking for.
 This can range from proximity to your college campus or office to having an in-unit washer and dryer.
 Keep these priorities in mind as you search online.